 Don’t go overboard with food proportions after you’ve fasted.

-It’s not about having an open bar after fasting: adopt proper eating habits by following a healthy and balanced diet.
+An anxiety disorder can be identified by avoiding social events, fighting with others, missing work, or being unable to sleep.
 To do this, it is best to follow the mantra of “Eat real food!” and avoid the processed.
 Go for foods rich in fiber (fruit, vegetables, legumes, whole grain cereals), quality protein (fish, soy, eggs, legumes) and good fats (vegetable oils, nuts, seeds, avocado).

 Drink lots of water or sugar-free infusions.
 This tool can help you calculate your water needs.